Samia1117/scaffold/README.md

-# scaffold GOOGLE CLOUD PLATFORM ]
+# scaffold Google Cloud Platform
 A third repo for a general framework for python projects.

 All code pushed from Google Cloud Platform shell environment.